ringbuffer-org/computer_music_basics/website/posts/Intro/a-brief-history.rst

 -----

 `120 Years of Electronic Music <http://120years.net/>`_ is a very thorough site on history and development of electronic musical instruments.

+A talk by  Paul Davis (Jack, Ardour) on the development of open source audio:

+.. youtube:: dk2AMwc4e2k
+	  :width: 500

 -----